 How Transport Companies Operate Today — And Where Long-Haul Is Changing

-The local company structure remains exactly as it is.
-But driver deployment in long-haul can be modernised and aligned with the real route network.
+The local company structure stays exactly as it is.
+Only the driver deployment side of long-haul has become something that can be aligned with the real route network — not the old recruitment radius.

 Direct CE Driver Placement — How It Works